dreamchef/dendron-wiki-netflify/vault/cloud services.md

 - leading edge architecture
 - lower cost than private

-## disadvantages
-- surrender control
-- less robust monitoring
+At the same time, they require the user to surrender control and have less robust monitoring.